BestTimesToVisit.com Logo

 shopping

-Discover the charming Monti neighborhood, known for its independent boutiques and artisan workshops.
-Find unique leather goods, handcrafted jewelry, and stylish clothing, supporting local designers and creators.
-It's a great alternative to the more touristy shopping areas.
+Explore the charming Monti neighborhood, known for its independent boutiques and artisan workshops.
+Discover unique leather goods, handcrafted jewelry, and ceramics.
+Wander the smaller streets to find hidden gems and chat with the passionate artisans.

 Best time: April-October